Billaferd/QuantumNexus/Card Creation Guidelines.md

 Each domain has several associated disciplines, allowing for diverse card abilities.
 For each point assigned to a domain, select a relevant discipline within that domain.
 The total points assigned to chosen disciplines in a domain should not exceed those allocated to that domain.

+### Technology Domain

+- Cybernetics: Focusing on advanced mechanical enhancements and robotic units.
+- Energy Weapons: Specializing in high-tech energy-based weaponry and tactics.
+- Robotics: Emphasizing the use of powerful mechanized units, including mechs.
+- Genetics: Manipulating the genetic makeup of units and assets for various effects.

+### Magic Domain

+- Elemental Magic: Harnessing the powers of fire, water, earth, and air for various effects.
+- Enchantment: Enriching units and assets with magical enhancements and buffs.
+- Summoning: Conjuring creatures or beings from other realms to fight for you.
+- Alchemy: Transforming and transmuting objects and units using mystical concoctions.

+### Psionics Domain

+- Telekinesis: Controlling objects and units with the power of the mind.
+- Mind Control: Dominating the thoughts and actions of enemy units.
+- Precognition: Gaining insights into future events for strategic advantage.
+- Astral Projection: Sending your consciousness to distant locations for reconnaissance and manipulation.

+### Divinity Domain

+- Holy Light: Channeling divine energy for healing and purification.
+- Divine Wrath: Smiting enemies with powerful, righteous attacks.
+- Blessings: Bestowing boons and protections upon allies.
+- Divine Intervention: Calling upon higher powers for miraculous effects and divine guidance.

 ## Card Feel

 Cards in Quantum Nexus are defined using three axes